geobreed/zettelnotes/insight/Maturity - Entrepreneurial Perspective.md

 tags: #E-Myth
 citation: "M. E. Gerber, The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It.
 Harper Collins, 2009."
 ---
 All well known business is Mature Business.
 They know their own direction.
 Not end result, but early perspective.
-The important thing is not product but the business.
+The important thing is not product, like the basis for [[Entrepreneurial Fatal Assumption]], but the business itself.
 - Entrepreneurial Perspective
 	- How must the business work?
 	- System for producing result